RadioPotin/snowcrash42/level14/Ressources/README.md

 So after a bit of digging in the whole system, only one thing remained untouched.
 The binary getflag.

-The first thing we did after learning how to use gdb and how we can see syscalls used of a binary, was in deed, to dig into getflag.
+The first thing we did after learning how to use gdb and how we could see syscalls used in a binary, was indeed, to dig into getflag.

 What does `ltrace` tells us: